sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

     }
 ```

-To enable Swashbuckle annotations we must add the following setting to `AddSwaggerGen`:
+To enable Swashbuckle annotations we must add the following settings to `AddSwaggerGen`:

 ```csharp
 // register Swagger generator